 As with any other home loan, you do pay closing costs for a cash-out refinance.
 This will typically equate to about 2% to 5% of the mortgage.
 There are no-closing-cost refinances available through many lenders, but that doesn’t mean these fees simply vanish.
 Instead, they’re either rolled into the principal and increase the amount you owe on your mortgage or they’re recouped through a higher interest rate.

 You should determine whether this is right for you or whether you’re better off paying the fees out of the proceeds of the loan.
-Chat with your APM loan officer for advice.
+Chat with your APM Loan Advisor for advice.

 A home equity line of credit (HELOC) and home equity loan (HEL) are both different from a traditional cash-out refinance.
-Both a HELOC and a HEL are considered second mortgages that go behind your first mortgage.
+Both are second mortgages that go behind your original mortgage.

 In general, rates on home equity loans and lines of credit are higher than those tied to a cash-out refinance in first lien position.
 Home equity products can be great for lower-budget projects or investments, or when you don’t need the money right away.
 The pay-as-you-go feature tied to the HELOC is handy for people who want a funding vehicle for the future.